MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 = Main Areas Of Focus =

+* [Access & Security Policy](https://aamplugin.com/access-and-security-policy) allows you to define who, when, how and under what conditions your website resources can be accessed;
 * Content access control on frontend, backend and API sides to posts, pages, custom post types, categories, custom hierarchical taxonomies and CPTs for any role, user and visitors;
 * Roles & capabilities management with ability to create new roles and capabilities, edit, clone or delete existing;
 * Access control to backend area including backend menu, toolbar, metaboxes & widgets;